-- 6 G2.1.1 Describe the landform features and the climate of the region (within the Western or Eastern Hemispheres) under study. - 6 G2.1.2 Account for topographic and human spatial patterns (where people live) associated with tectonic plates such as volcanoes, earthquakes, settlements (Ring of Fire, recent volcanic and seismic events, settlements in proximity to natural hazards in the Western Hemisphere) by using information from GIS, remote sensing, and the World Wide Web.
+- 7 G2.1.1 Describe the landform features and the climate of the region (within the Western or Eastern Hemispheres) under study. - 7 G2.1.2 Use information from GIS, remote sensing and the World Wide Web to compare and contrast the surface features and vegetation of the continents of the Eastern Hemisphere.